 - Fire alarms & fire extinguishers located in barracks

 - Will not be tampered with at any time

 - Any suspected defects shall immediately be reported to the Regimental Supply Officer (S-4)

 - Smoke alarms located in barracks

 - Will not be sounded

 - Removed from their mounts

 - Fire drills & education

 - Will be conducted in cadet barracks once a semester as established by Housing and Residence Life.

 - The Regimental Operations Officer will

 - Instruct unit commanders during the fall semester on the proper procedure for sounding and conducting fire drills

-- Unit Commanders will
+- o Unit Commanders will

-- Ensure all personnel under their command are educated on fire drill procedures
+- Ensure all personnel under their command are educated on fire drill procedures established at a company level.

-- New Cadets will

-- Be taught and subsequently tested on fire drill procedures